-Man shot in South Seattle, continuing weekend of shootings
+Person shot in South Seattle, continuing weekend of shootings

-A man was shot in South Seattle on Sunday afternoon, Seattle police said, at least the 11th victim of gun violence in the Seattle area over the weekend.
+A person was shot in South Seattle on Sunday afternoon, Seattle police said, at least the 11th victim of gun violence in the Seattle area over the weekend.

 The latest shooting, reported around 4:30 Sunday, happened on the 9200 block of Rainier Avenue South, near the Safeway.